- Download our Moving to Brazil Guide (PDF)

 The business language in Brazil is Portuguese.
 It is worth noting that Brazilian Portuguese can differ significantly from the Portuguese spoken in Portugal, while differences in regional dialects within the country are minimal enough to be understood.
 Expats should consider using an interpreter for meetings.

 Business attire in Brazil is generally formal and elegant.
 Appearances are important and are seen to convey a person’s self-worth, as well as how much respect one has for others.
 Overdressing is preferable to being too casual.

 When invited to a colleague’s home, expats should bring flowers or a small gift for the hostess.
-Purple and black gifts should, however, be avoided as they are traditionally mourning colours.
+Purple and black gifts should be avoided as they are traditionally mourning colours.
 Good quality alcohol is a safe bet, especially for dinners.
 Gifts are usually opened when they are received.

 Traditional gender roles are still very prominent in Brazilian culture.
 Machismo is something that expat women will have to get used to, whether in a social or work environment.
-Women are under-represented in executive positions and, while they are usually treated with respect, they will often have to work harder to maintain the respect of their colleagues and business associates.
+Women are under-represented in executive positions.
+While they are usually treated with respect, they will often have to work harder to maintain the respect of their colleagues and business associates.

 A firm handshake and eye contact.
 Women should extend their hand first when wanting to shake hands with a man.
 Women generally air kiss when greeting each other, starting on the left.